 PAR (Preservation Action Registries)

-Current digital preservation systems such as Archivematica and Preservica lack a common and consistent way to describe and execute preservation policies and actions at a technical level.
-Archivematica’s Format Policy Register (FPR) and Preservica’s Linked Data Registry (LDR) both define what tools and rules to use when doing digital preservation and whilst these two approaches aim to solve similar problems, they are not interoperable.
-There is no way to share technical information between the two solutions and for users to share their experience on what approaches to use in different contexts and why.
-This hinders implementation and execution of digital preservation in an interoperable way within the digital preservation community.
+Overview: Digital preservation systems generally lack a common and consistent way to describe and execute preservation policies and actions.
+For example, Archivematica’s Format Policy Register (FPR) and Preservica’s Linked Data Registry (LDR) both define what tools and rules to use, but they are not interoperable.
+Technical information cannot be shared between the two solutions and users are unable to share their experience regarding what approaches to use in different contexts.
+The PAR project aims to address this by capturing and sharing good practice for the preservation of digital objects.